Asset

 • Goodwill

-Note that some assets are not reported on a balance sheet because they have not been purchased or are difficult to place a value on.
+Note that some assets are not reported on a balance sheet because they have not been purchased or are challenging to place a value on.
 For example, valuable employees are an asset to a company, particularly if the employee is difficult to replace.
 However, employees are not listed on a company’s balance sheet.
-An internally generated customer list is not listed, however a purchased list would be.
-A company’s outstanding reputation is not listed on the balance sheet.
+Balance sheets do not include an internally generated customer list, but they would include a purchased list.
+A company works for years to build an outstanding reputation, but reputation is not listed on the balance sheet - unless the company is purchased, when it would appear as goodwill on the acquiring company’s balance sheet.
+For example, PepsiCo Inc. paid about a 10 percent premium when it acquired Quaker Oats Company in 2001.
+The added value paid was reflected as goodwill on PepsiCo’s balance sheet but never appeared on Quaker Oats Company’s balance sheet.
+Assets that are frequently not listed on the balance sheet include:

 • Management expertise